-Though medical web applications work in healthcare provider’s intranet, it doesn’t guarantee security.
-An intranet is usually connected to the internet via several gateway computers, which exposes web applications to various threats, most important being malware and hacker attacks aimed at gaining access to EHR.
-Thus, secure connection is a point of concern.
+Though medical web applications operate in a healthcare provider’s intranet, it doesn’t guarantee security.
+An intranet is usually connected to the internet via several gateway computers.
+Thus, medical web applications become exposed to threats, such as malware and hacker attacks aimed at gaining access to EPHI.

-To ensure secure connection, healthcare providers employ HTTPS protocol.
-However, SSL and TSL-protected pages operate slower and load longer, which may impede hospital work.
-Therefore, not all parts of medical web applications are protected.
-Make sure that EPHI is not present in unprotected parts of the application, as well as in URLs.
+Certainly, healthcare providers ensure a secure connection with the internet, but not all the parts of medical web applications are protected since protected pages operate slower and load longer, which may impede hospital work.
+Therefore, in our projects, we make sure that EPHI is not present in unprotected parts of the application and in URLs.

-Typically, medical web applications requiring HIPAA compliance have a complex structure and provide access to EPHI on the basis of role-based approach (RBA).
+Typically, medical web applications have a complex structure and provide access to EPHI according to the role-based approach.
 Test matrix reflecting relevant user roles and their access to EPHI will be useful to plan testing efforts.
-For security concerns, you will need to substitute real EPHI by test data to include in test cases.
+For security concerns, we substitute real EPHI by test data to include in test cases.

 - Unique User Identification (required)

 User identification is a unique name and/or number for identifying and tracking user identity.